MTLKS/42hackathon2023/README.md

 Each cadet can open maximum 2 sessions.
 ![Cadet Select Two Session](<doc-assets/cadet-select-two-sessions.png>)

-On successful registration, the bot will response with the created sessions.
+On successful registration, the bot will respond with the created sessions.
 ![Cadet Create Session](<doc-assets/cadet-create-session.png>)